psychonattic/GroupProject-CSCI3308/README.md

 ## Project plan:
 ![alt text](https://cloud.githubusercontent.com/assets/14183096/13134718/e07562dc-d5c6-11e5-95ed-69e5f7f78775.png "Trello Board Screenshot")

+##RUN:
+* Download the git project and extract it.
+* In the terminal, navigate to the directory GroupProject-CSCI3308-master
+* Run the command: python main.py
+* To run a custom theme, add the theme name after main.py.
+For example run: python main.py high-res for a high res version of the board.

 ##THEMES:
 To create a new theme:
  - Create a new directory under `./images/themes` with the name of your theme.
 Eg: `./images/themes/MyTheme`